watsonfellowship/watson-51/_fellows/radu-stochita.md

 ---

-Learning from labor activists, trade unions, historians and researchers I seek to understand how labor can be a unifying force in a community.
-From bureaucratic institutions in Brussels to farmer-oriented versions in Kerala -- how does labor establish local empowerment?
+I learned from labor activists, trade unions, historians and researchers how labor can be a unifying force in a community.
+From bureaucratic institutions in Brussels to farmer-oriented versions in Kerala, I explored how labor establishes local empowerment.